ranajitdharpersonal/YES-Ai-Gemini-Challenge-2025/README.md

-🚀 YES Ai: Multi-Talented Agent for Chrome AI Challenge 2025 YES Ai is a powerful, secure, multi-tool AI assistant built to demonstrate the capabilities of Google's Gemini API for the Chrome Built-in AI Challenge 2025.
+🚀 YES Ai: Multi-Talented Agent for Chrome AI Challenge 2025 YES Ai is a powerful, secure, multi-tool AI assistant built to demonstrate the capabilities of **Google's Gemini API** for the **Chrome Built-in AI Challenge 2025**.
 It offers a unified chat experience, integrating real-time tools for search, weather, math, and more.

 ## 🌟 Core Features
 Our agent combines multiple tools to deliver smart, accurate, and multi-lingual responses.